Science Fiction to Science Fact

 - Jeffrey Lotz, PhD, Professor, Department of Orthopaedic Surgery, Director of the Orthopaedic Bioengineering Laboratory

-- Dena Dubal, MD, PhD, Assistant Professor, Department of Neurology
+- Dena Dubal, MD, PhD, Associate Professor, Department of Neurology, David A. Coulter Endowed Chair in Aging and Neurodegenerative Disease

 - Wendell Lim, PhD, Professor and Chair, Department of Cellular and Molecular Pharmacology, Director of UCSF Center for Systems and Synthetic Biology